carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/05-code-chunks.md

 ![03-HR-analysis.R externally sourced in Qmd Document](../../fig/08-HR-external-code.png)

-DON'T forget to add chunk name and caption for Figure 3 (we can use the same name and caption as before).
+**Attention:** DON'T forget to add chunk name and caption for Figure 3 (we can use the same name and caption as before).
 Remember we don't need to add options since we defined them globally.

 > ## Time to Run!
 > Let's see if our code worked when generated from an external script